cryptowithvickaiah/web3/README.md

 # web3 (Solidity)
-Create ERC20 Tokens, ERC721 on the EVM using solidity
+Create ERC20 Tokens, ERC721 on the EVM using solidity.